Graduate Education in Orthopedics

-The Division of Orthopedic Surgery at Children’s Mercy Hospital is committed to providing the highest education in pediatric musculoskeletal medicine to its trainees.
+The orthopedic surgery department at Children’s Mercy is committed to providing the highest education in pediatric musculoskeletal medicine to its trainees.
 Orthopedic residents, pediatric emergency room fellows, pediatric residents, medical students and nurse practitioners participate in this educational program.

 Orthopedic Residency Training

 Training of orthopedic residents from ACGME-accredited residencies features three-month rotations during the second and third year of orthopedic residency.
 The rotations are designed to train residents in providing care for patients with musculoskeletal conditions.